List of characters in mythology novels by Rick Riordan: Tyson

 In The Last Olympian, Percy meets his brother again a year later when, after the destruction of the Princess Andromeda, he ends up in Atlantis.
-Although the city is under siege by the ocean gods allied with Kronos, Poseidon refuses to allow Tyson to fight, leading to an argument between him and Percy because Poseidon believes that Tyson is too young to fight and must instead be protected.
+Although the city is under siege by the ocean gods allied with Kronos, Poseidon refuses to allow Tyson to fight, believing that he is too young, leading to an argument between him and Percy.
 When Poseidon arrives to help defeat Typhon, much to Percy's joy, Tyson is leading Poseidon's army of Cyclopes.
 Following the defeat of Kronos, Zeus commends Tyson's bravery by making him the General of the Cyclopes.
-Due to Tyson's preference of a club for a weapon, Zeus promises that the gods will find him a suitable club.